nelson-n/cs-math-nn/README.md

 `/Math`

-* Notes on the basics of linear algebra.
+* [Notes](https://github.com/nelson-n/cs-math-nn/blob/main/Math/LinearAlgebra.ipynb) on the fundamentals of linear algebra
 * Implements Singular Value Decomposition (SVD) and Principal Component Analysis (PCA) from theory.
 Uses SVD and PCA to compress images and find the properties of transformed Gaussian data.

 #### :bangbang: to-do